 Hustling, aggressive play is very important on both offense and defense.
 If your team doesn't hustle and play aggressively, you will almost always lose to a team that is significantly more aggressive.
 When we refer to aggressive play, we mean hustling, not being afraid of making contact and "winning" the "50/50 balls", which are the loose balls that either team has an equal chance of winning (it's difficult to win these if you are afraid of contact).
 The most aggressive team will usually "win" most of the 50/50 balls and will usually win the game.
-It is critical that your defenders be tough and not afraid of contact.
+It is critical that your defenders are Brave and not afraid of contact - Bravery is an effective motivational word because all kids want to be Brave, and you can motivate Bravery.
 If a player is afraid of contact, you will give up many goals if you play him or her at Fullback or Sweeper.
 Any player who is afraid of contact is at a disadvantage.
 Ideally, you want to teach your players to not only be brave and unafraid of contact, but also to hustle and be aggressive about going to the ball and to win loose balls.
 This is often not easy to teach.
 Some kids are naturally timid (I was) and most young children have been taught that rough or aggressive play is bad because someone might get hurt.
 A great way to encourage hustling and practice attendance is by using SoccerHelp's iron-on patches as rewards for those who hustle or attend practice.
 Coach Gayla of Missouri USA said: "I can't say enough about the tried and true results of using these patches!
 This very same team that lost ALL 8 games in the fall, won 7 out of 8 games this spring!!!
 The kids wanted those patches!!!"
 Click here to read about our iron-on soccer incentive patches.

 We are often asked how coaches can teach players to be more aggressive.
 SoccerHelp believes that hustling and aggressive play are two of the most important things you can teach.
 Simply stated, the players who hustle and play aggressively will have more satisfaction and enjoyment from playing than those who don't.
 Now, we aren't talking about encouraging dirty, dangerous or unfair play, we're only talking about encouraging players to hustle, be brave and do their best.
 Some of my favorite Fullbacks were small players who lacked skill, speed or much athletic ability, but they were tough and brave and wouldn't back down from anyone.
 Following are some ideas for your consideration and Practice Games that teach hustling and aggressive play:

 We strongly recommend teaching Coaching Rule No. 3 from "22 Coaching Rules".
 It teaches your players how to position themselves to defend and win the ball on your opponent's throw-ins, goal kicks and punts.
 How to teach this is described in section 2 of the "Quick Team Improvement Program", in SoccerHelp Premium.